Alacritty vs. Kitty: Best High-Performance Linux Terminal

 Configuration and Customization

-Alacritty keeps this simple with one TOML file and optional imports.
-It’s ideal if you want strict control and a small surface.
-Kitty gives you deeper runtime knobs and live helpers, which can cut friction if you tweak a lot.
+Daily comfort comes from small touches.
+Keybinds, fonts, colors, shell startup, copy and paste.
+Alacritty keeps this simple: one TOML file plus optional imports.
+That suits strict control and a small surface.
+Kitty adds more live knobs, which help if you tweak a lot.

 A side by side: